adamar/Rafiki/README.md

 To Do
 -----------
-- ReWrite of internals, the progrma flow is a mess at the moment
+- ReWrite of internals, the program flow is a mess at the moment
 - Write more tests
 - Add more error checking
 - Better text layout